KTH/devops-course/contributions/tutorial/paulher-giorgost/README.md

 Idea: How to take an already existing project and add CircleCI to it.

+## Grading Criteria to be fullfilled
-The TA can successful execute all the commands of the tutorial (mandatory) The tutorial gives enough background
+- The TA can successful execute all the commands of the tutorial (mandatory)
+- The tutorial gives enough background
-The tutorial is easy to follow
+- The tutorial is easy to follow
-The tutorial is doable in the browser without a local environment (eg on https://www.katacoda.com/) (optional)
+- The tutorial is doable in the browser without a local environment (eg on https://www.katacoda.com/) (optional)

 Bonus: The tutorial contains fun facts or easter eggs